0xmzn/OSC22-Linux-Workshop/session-3/README.md

 The `tr` command allows you to translate a set of characters into another set of characters.

 Moreover, let's show only names of the people who creating programming languages.
-We need a program that searchs for a word, in our case "programming language", and view the line containing this word.
+We need a program that searches for a word, in our case "programming language", and view the line containing this word.
 This program is `grep`.

 ![cat sort tr grep](../imgs/cat-sort-tr-grep.png)